welbornprod/new/README.md

 -------------

 PostPlugins run after the file is created.
 Normal errors are printed but skipped.
+Normal errors will cause DeferredPlugins to be aborted.
 A plugin can cause the program to abort if it raises a `plugins.SignalExit`.
-Normal errors will cause DeferredPlugins to be aborted.

 Deferred Plugins:
 -----------------

 DeferredPlugins are the same as PostPlugins, except they will only run if all PostPlugins succeeded (no normal errors, or SignalExit() errors).
+They are meant to run last.
+The `open` plugin is the only DeferredPlugin right now.